rohitbhakaregit/python_assignments/Readme.txt

 send alerting message when the disk is above 90 on slack, and CPU is above 80 and the memory usage is above 80. "

-You should use Python to solve the above problem statement.
-You can use Talentica's slack workspace to achieve this.
-You don't need to use an EC2 instance; you can simply use your local system or a VM.